N720720/lindemann/README.md

 ![](images/459_Atoms_brass.gif)

-lindemann is a python package to calculate the Lindemann index  of a lammps trajectory as well as the progression of the Lindemann index per frame of temperature ramps  for phase transition analysis.
+lindemann is a Python package to calculate the Lindemann index of a LAMMPS trajectory as well as the progression of the Lindemann index per frame of temperature ramps for phase transition analysis.
 </div>

 ## Installation